 In ‘Controller‘ mode, the Expansions listed in the browser are the ones already installed in your computer.
 In ‘standalone‘ mode you’ll see the pre-installed factory expansions plus any third party expansions you have installed directly on any attached MPC disk (I’ll show you how to do this in the next section)

 To view the Expansions from the hardware UI, go to BROWSE and click on the ‘Expansions‘ tab on the left side of the screen:

 Click on the Expansion you wish to view on the contents will appear on the right side of the screen.
 At this point the browsing experience is identical to browsing folders, so you’ll need to use the ‘file type filters’ and keyword search for further filtering.
 The ‘tags’ we set up previously can be used here to assist with searching.
 For example in the following screenshot I have selected the ‘Samples‘ file filter and a search filter for ‘Hat‘:

 What about the Sounds Browser?

 Installing Third Party Expansions in Standalone Mode

-The pre-installed expansions in ‘standalone mode’ are stored in a folder called ‘Expansions‘ on your 16GB internal drive (‘INTERNAL’).
+The pre-installed expansions in ‘standalone mode’ are stored in a folder called ‘Expansions‘ on your internal factory drive (‘INTERNAL’).
 Access to this internal drive is restricted so we cannot copy additional expansions to this location; instead we have to install additional expansions to ‘attached’ disks.

 Whenever you attach a disk to your MPC, be it a USB drive, SD card or internal SATA disk, the MPC immediately looks for a folder in the root location called ‘Expansions‘.
 If it finds any expansions inside this folder it will display these expansions alongside your factory expansions in the MPC browser ‘expansions’ tab.